BenniN/CourseworkSEM/use-cases/use-case-1.md

-# USE CASE 1: Produce a report on all of the cities.
+# USE CASE 1: Produce a report on all of the cities

 ## CHARACTERISTIC INFORMATION